tinca-stock/employee-analysis/README.md

 # Employee Data Analysis Project

 ## 📌 Overview
-Ovaj projekt analizira dataset o zaposlenicima koristeći **SQL**, **Python (Pandas, Matplotlib)** i **Tableau**.
+This project analyzes a dataset of employees using **SQL**, **Python (Pandas, Matplotlib)** and **Tableau**.
-Cilj je prikazati statistike zaposlenika, njihove plaće, odjele, godine iskustva i obrazovanje, te napraviti interaktivni dashboard u Tableau-u.
+The goal is to display employee statistics, their salaries, departments, years of experience and education, and create an interactive dashboard in Tableau.

 ---

 ## 🗂 Dataset
-- Ime fajla: `employees.csv`
+- File name: `employees.csv`
-- Sadrži:
+- Contains:
-  - `employee_id` – jedinstveni ID zaposlenika
+  - `employee_id` – unique employee ID
-  - `name` – ime i prezime zaposlenika
+  - `name' – name and surname of the employee
-  - `gender` – spol
+  - `gender' - sex
-  - `department` – odjel
+  - `department' - department
-  - `job_title` – pozicija
+  - `job_title` – position
-  - `education` – stupanj obrazovanja
+  - ``education'' – level of education
-  - `salary` – godišnja plata
+  - `salary' – annual salary
-  - `hire_date` – datum zaposlenja
+  - `hire_date' – date of employment
-  - `manager_id` – ID nadređenog
+  - `manager_id` – ID of the superior
-  - `location` – lokacija rada
+  - `location' – location of work

 ---

-## 🛠 Korištene tehnologije
+## 🛠 Technologies used
-- **SQL Server** – kreiranje i analiza baze
+- **SQL Server** – database creation and analysis
-- **Python (Pandas, Matplotlib)** – obrada i vizualizacija podataka
+- **Python (Pandas, Matplotlib)** – data processing and visualization
-- **Tableau** – izrada interaktivnog dashboarda
+- **Tableau** – creating an interactive dashboard
-- **Excel/CSV** – spremanje i priprema podataka
+- **Excel/CSV** – saving and preparing data

 ---

-## 📊 Analize i vizualizacije
+## 📊 Analyzes and visualizations
-1. Prosječna plata po odjelima
+1. Average salary by department
-2. Broj zaposlenika po godinama iskustva
+2. Number of employees by years of experience
-3. Distribucija plata po obrazovanju
+3. Distribution of wages by education
-4. Analiza broja zaposlenih po lokacijama
+4. Analysis of the number of employees per locations
-5. Hijerarhija menadžera i zaposlenika
+5. Hierarchy of managers and employees